Camphul/Trampoline/trampoline-security-jwt-web/README.md

 Adds a simple controller ontop of trampoline-security-jwt.

-The basepath for the controll endpoints are configured by the `trampoline.security.jwt.authPath` property which defaults to `/auth`
+The basepath for the controll endpoints are configured by the `trampoline.security.jwt.web.baseMapping` property which defaults to `/auth`